unovue/radix-vue/docs/content/components/toggle.md

 ---

-outline: deep
-metaTitle: Toggle
+title: Toggle
-metaDescription: A two-state button that can be either on or off.
+description: A two-state button that can be either on or off.
 name: toggle
 aria: https://www.w3.org/WAI/ARIA/apg/patterns/button
 ---